radulazar/DevTestLabs/README.md

     VM's IP: 10.0.0.VMIndex_from_vmlist.csv.
  - each environment is created in its own Resource Group
  - an Azure Private Link & Private Endpoint is created from an existing vnet to each VM in each environment.
 A load balancer is put in front of each environment (cannot put a private link directly into a vnet, it requires a PaaS service or load balancer)
  - $srv.$guid.$dnszone DNS records are created pointing to the Azure Private Endpoint IPs from the existing vNet.
+DNS registration is done from an on-premise server (In Azure Pipeline, the tasks in run as a deployment in an environment/virtualmachine)

  ![alt text](DevBox.png)